jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 ^^^^^^^^^^^^^^^^^^^^^

 For the events service, we are using a JavaScript feature introduced in ES2018.
-If your code is using TypeScript with ES2017 target (as JupyterLab 3.6), you will have either to update your target to ES2018 or to add ``"ES2018"`` to `TypeScript lib option <https://www.typescriptlang.org/tsconfig#lib>`_.
+If your code is using TypeScript with ES2017 target (as JupyterLab 3.6), you will either need to update your target to ES2018 or add ``"ES2018"`` to the `TypeScript lib option <https://www.typescriptlang.org/tsconfig#lib>`_.

 .. note::

     JupyterLab 3.6.0 was released with an updated target "ES2018".
-We strongly advice updating to 3.6.1 that revert the target to "ES2017".
+We strongly advise updating to 3.6.1, which reverts the target back to "ES2017".

 Real-Time Collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^